estyxx/madedotcom.github.io/posts/2022-10-24-using-atlassian-assets-with-okta-workflows-for-asset-management.md

 <br></br>

-1. In Atlassian Jira Service Managament navigate to Atlassian Assets and click 'Create object schema'.
+1. In Atlassian Jira Service Management navigate to Atlassian Assets and click 'Create object schema'.

     > ![image](/images/2022/Atlassian-Assets/Figure-1.png)

-2. Enter the details for your object schema, you should call it 'People Demonstration' as thats what I'll reference in Postman.
+2. Enter the details for your object schema, you should call it 'People Demonstration' as that is what I'll reference in Postman.

     > ![image](/images/2022/Atlassian-Assets/Figure-3.png)